PrestaShop/prestashop.github.io/news/_posts/2019-21-01-resilient-php-applications.md

 This is also a big change of mindset for both the e-merchants and the developers, because for each process they need to think about what should be done in case of unavailability of a service.

-Like we already do in some old web browsers for the design of our websites, we should think about degraded experience when some third party services we use are not availables.
+While the web developers try to handle the old web browsers constraints when they design a website, it's possible to think from the beginning about a "degraded experience" when some third party services are not available.

 ### How works the PrestaShop Circuit Breaker?